udacity/create-your-own-adventure/english/lisp/lisp.md

-The LISP interpreter starts with a flash of green flame!
+The LISP interpreter starts with a flash of blue-green flame!